grafana/tempo/docs/tempo/website/configuration/polling.md

         # Maximum number of compactors that should build the tenant index.
 All other components will download
         # the index.
 Default 2.
         [blocklist_poll_tenant_index_builders: <int>]

+        # The oldest allowable tenant index.
+If an index is pulled that is older than this duration the polling
+        # will consider this an error.
+Note that `blocklist_poll_fallback` applies here. i.e. if fallback is true
+        # and a tenant index exceeds this duration it will fallback to listing the bucket contents.
+        # Default 0 (disabled).
+        [blocklist_poll_stale_tenant_index: <duration>]
 ```

 Due to the mechanics of the [tenant index]({{< relref "../operations/polling" >}}) the blocklist will be stale by
-at most 2x the configured `blockist_poll` duration.
+at most 2x the configured `blocklist_poll` duration.
 There are two configuration options that need to be balanced
-against the blockist_poll to handle this:
+against the `blockist_poll` to handle this:

 The ingester `complete_block_timeout` is used to hold a block in the ingester for a given period of time after
 it has been flushed.
 This allows the ingester to return traces to the queriers while they are still unaware